PaddlePaddle/Parakeet/docs/src/advanced_usage.md

 Use a list-like way to store metadata and store the file path in it, so that you can not be restricted by the specific storage location of the file.
 In addition to the file path, other metadata can also be stored in it.
 For example, the path of the text, the path of the audio, the path of the spectrum, the number of frames, the number of sampling points, and so on.

-Then for the path, there are multiple opening methods, , such as `sf.read`, `np.load`, etc., so it's best to use a parameter that can be input, we don't even want to determine the reading method by it's extension, it's best to let the users input it , in this way, users can define their own method to parse the data.
+Then for the path, there are multiple opening methods,  such as `sf.read`, `np.load`, etc., so it's best to use a parameter that can be input, we don't even want to determine the reading method by it's extension, it's best to let the users input it , in this way, users can define their own method to parse the data.

 So we learned from the design of `DataFrame`, but our construction method is simpler, only need a `list of dicts`, a dict represents a record, and it's convenient to interact with formats such as `json`, `yaml`.
-For each selected field, we need to give a parser (called `converter `in the interface), and that's it.
+For each selected field, we need to give a parser (called `converter` in the interface), and that's it.

 Then we need to select a format for saving metadata to the hard disk.
 There are two square brackets when storing the list of records in `json`, which is not convenient for stream reading and writing, so we use `jsonlines`.
-We don't use `yaml ` because it occupies too many rows when storing the list of records.
+We don't use `yaml` because it occupies too many rows when storing the list of records.

 Meanwhile, `cache` is added here, and a multi-process Manager is used to share memory between multiple processes.
 When `num_workers` is used, it is guaranteed that each sub process will not cache a copy.